raleel/mythras-srd/0006_Vehicles.md

 All vehicles are described in terms of their Structure, Hull, Speed, Systems, Traits, and Shields (if present in the setting).

+- **[Size](0006_Vehicles.md?id=vehicle-size-table):** All vehicles have one of six Size ratings which determines the value or range of the rest of the characteristics.
+Due to their larger intrinsic size and the hostile environments of space, starships have their own range of values.
 - **Hull:**  Represents Armor Points
 - **Structure:**  Represents a vehicle's Hit Points
+- **Shields:**  In settings with advanced energy manipulation technology, shields may be present that protect the vehicle, but which may ablate under sustained fire.
+- **Systems:**  Representing vital components of the vehicle, including the power plant, crew section, and so on.
 - **Speed:**  Every vehicle has a basic Speed rating
-- **Systems:**  Representing vital components of the vehicle, including the power plant, crew section, and so on.
-- **Traits:**  A vehicle may also have 1 or more Traits.
+- **Traits:**  A vehicle may also have one or more Traits.
 Traits, like the Abilities assigned to Creatures in the _Mythras Imperative_ rules, or Combat Style Traits, offer an additional game description and advantage, reflecting the vehicle's nature.
-- **Shields:**  In settings with advanced energy manipulation technology, shields may be present that protect the vehicle, but which may ablate under sustained fire.
-- **Size:** All vehicles have one of six Size ratings which determines the value or range of the rest of the characteristics.
-Due to their larger intrinsic size and the hostile environments of space, starships have their own range of values.
+- **Weapons:** Much like Traits, a vehicle may be equipped with weapons as the setting allows.
+Some suggested examples and values are detailed below.

+---
+### Hull Size, Type and Structure

+The size and purpose of a vehicle affects the thickness of its hull and resilience of its internal structure.
+A motorcycle, for example, has a minimal hull, built as it is for speed and agility.
+A Land Ironclad (a massive, tracked or wheeled armored behemoth, powered by steam or diesel engines), being a much larger vehicle designed for the battlefield, has a much larger hull.
+The comparative sizes of hulls (and how many hits from weapons they can typically withstand), is summarized on the Vehicle Size table below.

+Whenever a vehicle suffers harm, the incoming damage is reduced by its Hull value.
+Any remaining damage is subtracted from the vehicle's Structure points and has a percentage chance (equal to the penetrating damage) of affecting a System.
+If the vehicle is ever reduced to zero Structure it is either utterly destroyed, or so badly wrecked it must be scrapped.

 ##### Vehicle Size Table